 I lead postgraduate research in the Sheffield Institute of Education.
 I have led the Doctorate in Education since 2015 and as Postgraduate Research Tutor co-ordinate support for doctoral researchers and supervisors in education, promoting opportunities for collaboration.

-Gill began her career as a secondary mathematics teacher in inner London, later supporting schools in developing mathematics teaching.
-Prior to moving to Sheffield Hallam University, Gill volunteered in Ethiopia for two years with Voluntary Services Overseas (VSO), leading professional development programmes for teachers and teacher educators and taught for four years on the MA in Education and on mathematics initial teacher education courses at Liverpool John Moores University.
+I began my career as a secondary mathematics teacher in inner London, later supporting schools in developing mathematics teaching.
+Prior to moving to Sheffield Hallam University, I volunteered in Ethiopia for two years with Voluntary Services Overseas (VSO), leading professional development programmes for teachers and teacher educators.

 Department of Teacher Education

 Social Sciences and Arts

 I started at Sheffield Hallam University in September 2012, initially joining the Mathematics Education Centre.
 I have taught on a range of mathematics education modules at undergraduate and postgraduate level.
 My current teaching is focused on the Doctorate in Education, which I have led since 2015, and on doctoral supervision.

 Gill joined the Mathematics Education Centre at Sheffield Hallam University in September 2012 and has taught on a range of mathematics education modules at undergraduate and postgraduate level.
 Current teaching is focused on doctoral supervision and on the Doctorate in Education.

 Project in Citizenship and Mathematics (PiCaM) (2017- 2020), Erasmus+

 Longitudinal evaluation for the England-China maths education innovation research project (Shanghai teacher exchange) (2014-2018), Department for Education

 Evaluation of the Further Mathematics Support Programme Phase 6 (2017-2018), Mathematics in Education and Industry